rkdmf0000/javascript-closed-caption-runner/README.md

 # javascript-closed-caption-runner Blog widget for YouTube

 This widget is designed to work only on YouTube videos.
+It was created to solve the problem of closed captions being disabled on certain YouTube videos.

+The widget uses a publicly available online repository for the closed caption files, as the creator does not have the resources to host their own server.

 Here's the URL that should be entered into an iframe:

 ```text
 https://rkdmf0000.github.io/javascript-closed-caption-runner/main/dist/